vishvAsa/AgamaH_vaiShNavaH/vaikhAnasaH/articles/rAmakRShNa-dIxita-parichayaH.md

 3. Sincere thanks are also due to www.tirupatitimes.com, www.vaikhanasa.com, www.srivaishnavam.com, Nedumtheru SrI Mukund Srinivasan, SrI B.Senthil, SrI T.Raghuveeradayal and rAmanuja dAsargal at www.pbase.com/svami for their loving contributions of images to this eBook.
 4. Last but not the least, thanks are also due to www.srivari.com for providing the details of the different VaikhAnasa Aagama kshetrams covered in the appendices.

-**NOTE:** The primary author, **Archakam SrI Ramakrishna Deekshitulu**, Archaka, Srivari Temple, Tirumala Hills, can be contacted for discussions about the topics related to this eBook by any of the AstikAs on the Net by sending email to **ramakrishna.ad@gmail.com**
+**NOTE:** The primary author, **Archakam SrI Ramakrishna Deekshitulu**, Archaka, Srivari Temple, Tirumala Hills, can be contacted for discussions about the topics related to this eBook by any of the AstikAs on the Net by sending email to **ramakrishna.ad AT  mail.com**

 ---

 [[3]]
-## CONTENTS
+### CONTENTS

 *   prArthanA slokam — 1
 *   Introduction — 3